move-me-to-ipfs-shipyard/Thorin/readme.txt

 - logo - i have no logo, my name, a word - find - defines me
 - binaries - my repository has no binary releases, only my source code and i say "compile from source" in readme
 - runtime - i run on jvm, i will not be graalvm compiled, i'm not on Jesus level
-- system tray - i say no, i run in foreground
 - database - i use datahike
 - compile - i compile without docker, on operating system - with jpackage, i require jvm, clj
 - run - i run with bash program.sh main